NewsLocal News

 Previous Coverage>>> Homes destroyed, Vance Air Force Base closed after tornado

 The National Weather Service preliminarily rated the storm an EF3.
+But later upgraded it to an EF4.

 12:30 p.m.

-The City of Owasso posted that officers with Owasso Police Department are heading to Enid to help with recovery efforts there.
+The City of Owasso posted that officers with the Owasso Police Department are heading to Enid to help with recovery efforts there.

-The post said, in part, "EPD is requesting supplies for their residents that have lost everything.
+The post said, in part, "EPD is requesting supplies for their residents who have lost everything.
 We request citizen donations of (new) toiletries, wipes, cases of water, small snacks, work gloves, shovels, buckets, etc. You can drop off any supply donations to the OPD transport van parked at Old Central, right behind the Owasso Police Department.
-Squads of officers will be sent and will take your donations directly to the residents of Enid in need.
-We'll accept until 7PM but the sooner the better."
+Squads of officers will be sent to take your donations directly to residents of Enid in need.
+We'll accept until 7 PM, but the sooner the better."